The Essential Guide to Building Balanced Development Teams

 Our standards for what we mean by “senior developers” have shifted over the years.
 When I was just starting out as a professional programmer, it was very common to see job postings for senior positions requiring a minimum of 5, 7, or 10 years’ experience.

-Today in San Francisco, you’ll see similar roles listing a minimum of 2-3 years’ experience.
+Today, you’ll see similar roles listing a minimum of 2-3 years’ experience.
 Part of the reason for this change is because there is a shortage in the labor market for developers who not only have the requested experience, but also possess the knowledge and ability required to do the job.

 But we still have jobs to fill.
 So we hire people with a little less experience, give them “senior” titles, and hope it all works out.
 It won’t.